 Pasta is my ultimate comfort food.
 This dish is one of my favorites!

-If you know me and have ever asked me what you should cook, I’ve probably told you to make pasta e zucchini.
+If you know me and have ever asked me what you should cook, I’ve probably told you to make pasta with zucchini (“pasta e zucchini” in Italian).
 All you need is 35 minutes to reach comfort-food nirvana.

 Once the vegetables were tender, she’d add four cups of water, bring it to a boil, and add the pasta, cooking it without draining.
 Then she’d add in freshly grated Parmesan cheese.

 When I grew up and started cooking for my own family, I decided to try making the pasta e zucchini a little more soup-like.
-I added chicken stock and increased the total volume of liquid by 50%.
+I added chicken stock (affiliate link) and increased the total volume of liquid by 50%.